Gocnak/Botnak/README.md

 IN YO FACE: Botnak supports all Twitch faces, including Subscriber faces.
 He downloads them and puts them in the "Botnak/Face/" folder on a seperate thread.
 Faces will not work until he's done so, and he will print out "Done downloading faces." in the panel.
 See: http://puu.sh/40H6D.png

-YOU NEED STANDARDS: Click the "Defaults Settings" button in the main GUI and set the default face and sound to a Dropbox directory, which is recommended so that you can invite other people to it and they can add faces/sounds while you stream.
+YOU NEED STANDARDS: Click the "Settings" button in the main GUI and set the Default Face and Sount directories to a Dropbox directory, which is recommended so that you can invite other people to it and they can add faces/sounds while you stream.

-SIZE MATTERS: Try to keep face images below 26 px in height, with size 18 font it fits well enough.
+SIZE MATTERS: Faces are automatically scaled to 26 pixels in height when downloaded, and also scaled based on font size.
 Sound files should not be any longer than 5 seconds unless they're a special case.

 AND YOUR FRIENDS, TOO: Botnak supports other channels.
-Though please note, the drop-down menu of the channels in the main interface is a filter, and will only display the current selected stream's messages.
+Each channel has its own tab, and it is wise to only join a few channels at a time.

-KEEPIN' IT CLEAN: Botnak automatically deletes chat history (lines not on screen) after about 100 lines have been logged.
-As of right now, there is no method in place to save this text elsewhere, but it is certainly coming in the future.
+KEEPIN' IT CLEAN: Botnak is able to delete chat history (lines not on screen) after a specified number of lines have been logged.
+The minimum clear int is 40 lines, with no maximum.
+You can set this value in the Settings GUI.

+KEEPING RECORDS: Botnak also supports logging the session's chats to file.
+If selected, Botnak will print the chats to text files in Botnak/Logs/ under the folder session#-dd-mm-yy .
+If you also have the chat cleared option enabled, don't worry, as Botnak logs the cleared text to file before deleting it.

 Credits: